Submissions

 Language

-The language for contributions to Hieroglyphs is English.
-American or British English, but consistent within a paper.
+The language for contributions to Hieroglyphs is English (American or British English, but consistently within a paper).
 Non-native speakers should arrange to have their manuscripts copy-edited and proofread.
 If this is not possible, please contact the editors.

 • Place footnotes after punctuation sign.